Kinto/kinto-changes/README.rst

 .. image:: https://coveralls.io/repos/Kinto/kinto-changes/badge.svg?branch=master
         :target: https://coveralls.io/r/Kinto/kinto-changes

-**kinto-changes** tracks modifications of records in Kinto and stores the collection timestamps into a specific bucket and collection.
+**kinto-changes** tracks modifications of records in Kinto and stores the list of changed collection into a specific bucket and collection.

 This plugin is useful to allow for polling on several collections changes with one HTTP request.